pcibraro/bff-auth0-netcore/README.md

 ![alt](./images/3_applications.png)

 The *Create Application* button will start a wizard to define the configuration of a our application.
 Pick a name for your web application, and select the option *Regular Web Applications*.
 Do not confuse your application with Single Page Web Applications.
-Even we are going to implement an SPA with React, we will rely on the .NET Core Backend for negotiating access tokens.
-When choosing *Regular Web Applications*, we are telling Auth0 that our application will use the Authorization Code Flow that requires a backend channel to receive the initial access code for OpenID Connect, and that is exactly what we need to get that magic happening in our .NET Core backend.
+Even we are going to implement an SPA with React, we will rely on the .NET Core Backend for negotiating the ID tokens.
+When choosing *Regular Web Applications*, we are telling Auth0 that our application will use the Authorization Code Flow that requires a backend channel to receive the ID token for OpenID Connect, and that is exactly what we need to get that magic happening in our .NET Core backend.

  ![alt](./images/4_create_applications.png)